XingxingZuo/XingxingZuo.github.io/_pages/about.md

 ---

 <h2>representative talks</h2>
+- 2025.03 A talk about "Spatial Intelligent Robots".
+Virginia Tech (Blacksburg).
+- 2025.03 A talk about "Spatial Intelligent Robots".
+KAUST (Saudi Arabia).
 - 2025.01 A talk about "Robust 3D Perception".
 MIT (Boston).
 - 2023.08 A talk about "Robust 3D Perception".
 The Chinese University of Hong Kong (ShenZhen).
 - 2023.05 A talk about "Robust 3D Perception".
 Upenn Grasp Lab.